 - There would be significant disruption to the community while fill was being placed.
-People may have to move elsewhere for periods of time. - Many of the assets would need to be replaced or significantly renovated to deal with a higher land level. - There would need to be significant landscaping work, and associated sea protection works.
+People may have to move elsewhere for periods of time. - Many of the assets would need to be replaced, or significantly renovated to deal with a higher land level. - There would need to be significant landscaping work, and associated sea protection works.

-On the positive side, the work could be staged, and areas could be elevated at such time as the assets on them need replacing anyway.
+On the positive side, the work could be staged, and areas could be elevated at such time as they need replacing anyway.